Skip to main content

 How are Workflows built?

-Workflows are built very similarly to Automations.
-They require prompts, user inputs, and in some cases, constant files.
+Workflows require prompts, user inputs, and in some cases, constant files.
 When you prompt each step of the Workflow, you need to treat it like a distinct automation.
-Prompt it exactly like you're been prompting automations before this.

-But there are a few key differences, with further explanation below:
+But there are a few key terms within Workflows, with further explanations below:

 • Outputs